Create the Ultimate Backyard Wildlife Habitat

 Garden for Wildlife

-Start a new garden space just for wildlife.
 If you don’t already have a designated bird or butterfly garden, now is the time to create one.
 You’ll find entire books and websites dedicated to the subject, so look around, consult some resources and start working on a space today.

 Expand your canvas with containers if you need to garden for wildlife in a small space.
 Don’t have the space to start a whole new garden?
 No problem!
 Containers are a solution with style.
 Hanging baskets add flair and offer a good source of nectar.
 You’ll be amazed at some of the new containers on the market, especially the self-watering ones.

-Get rid of invasive plants.
-Start by clicking here to visit the USDA’s website for a list of Introduced, Invasive, and Noxious Plants.
+Visit the USDA’s website for a list of Introduced, Invasive, and Noxious Plants.
 You can search by state to see some of the invasive plants in your area.
 Once you know what they are, work to get them out as soon as possible.

-Lose some grass.
 Most American backyards sport more grass than anything else, which has very little value for wildlife.
 It might sound overwhelming to think about shrinking your lawn by half, so don’t!
 Take it in stages instead.
 Put in a garden bed here and there.
 Before you know it, you’ll have a slew of new wildlife-attracting plants and a lot less grass to mow.

 Discover a new kind of grass.
 Try designating an area for ornamental grass.
 Beauties such as prairie dropseed and Karl Foerster feather reed grass will feed birds and offer four-season appeal.
 Group them together, and you’ll start to have a whole new appreciation for grasses when you garden for wildlife.